DataDx/MeasuresCatalog/README.md

 A debit is an accounting entry that either increases an asset or expense account, or decreases a liability or equity account.
 #### distinctPatienAlt
 #### Established Patient Visits
+Number of visits of patients whom have received professional services from the physician or another physician in the same group and the same specialty within the prior three years
 #### Expenses
 Expenses from all sources
 #### Expenses per Provider